Lost-Snail/shinobu/README.md

 Here is a full list of what she does:

 ```

 COMMANDS ANYONE CAN USE:
 .nick your nickname : "Changes your nickname on this server"
 .role your role : "Assigns the mentioned role"
 .8ball your question? : "Answers your weirdest questions"
 .avatar : "Sends a direct link to your avatar"
+.ping : "Calculates and sends the bot's ping."

 COMMANDS FOR ADMINS/MODS ONLY:
 .kick @member : "kicks the mentioned user"